merrittlj/brawlhalla-bot/README.md

 <p align="center">
 <p align="center">Smart, stable, efficient Brawlhalla match automation bot.</p>

+This project is currently not being developed, and most likely will not be in the future.
+I would recommend using the FFA-mode, as it is more stable than the custom games mode.

 ## Notice
 READING ALL OF THE README.MD IS RECOMMENDED TO PROPERLY USE AND UNDERSTAND THIS!